saraxstrenger/seniordesign/README.md

 1 ) npm install
 2 ) npm start

 In a seperate terminal navigate to frontend folder and run the following two lines :
 1 ) npm install
 2 ) npm start

+In another terminal navigate to RecSystem file and run:
+1 ) make
+2 ) ./rec_server